matdombrock/matdombrock.com/source/posts/detect-keypress-js.md

 <steelsky>
 {
-  "title":"Detecting A Key Press In JavaScript", "description":"Detecting and accepting keyboard input on your web app or site or game is something that can greatly improve the experience of your users.", "tags":"#programming #js",
+  "title":"Detecting A Key Press In JavaScript", "description":"Detecting and accepting keyboard input on your web app.", "tags":"#programming #js",
   "type":"post",
   "date":"2018-09-01"